-- An incomplete implementation of interactive debugging mechanisms, namely a no-op version of STEP 5, the inability to inspect local variables in a given call frame, and the inability to resume a halted computation at an arbitrarily selected call frame. - Incomplete streams abstraction, in that ABCL needs suitable abstraction between ANSI and Gray streams.6 - Incomplete documentation (missing docstrings from exported symbols and the draft status of this user manual).
+- An incomplete implementation of interactive debugging mechanisms, namely a no-op version of STEP 5, the inability to inspect local variables in a given call frame, and the inability to resume a halted computation at an arbitrarily selected call frame. - Incomplete streams abstraction, in that ABCL needs a suitable abstraction between ANSI and Gray streams with a runtime switch for the beyond conforming behavior.
+6 - Incomplete documentation: source code is missing docstrings from all exported symbols from the EXTENSIONS, SYSTEM, JAVA, MOP, and THREADS packages.
+This user manual is currently in draft status.